spring-projects-experimental/spring-boot-thin-launcher/README.md

 the launcher (if it needs to), or else uses the cached version in your local Maven repository.

-The launcher then takes over and reads the `lib.properties`, downloading the dependencies (and all transitives) as necessary, and setting up a new class loader with them all on the classpath.
+The launcher then takes over and reads the `thin.properties`, downloading the dependencies (and all transitives) as necessary, and setting up a new class loader with them all on the classpath.
 It then runs the application's own main method with that class loader.
-If the `lib.properties` is not there then the `pom.xml` is used instead (it can be in the root of the jar or in the standard `META-INF/maven` location).
+If the `thin.properties` is not there then the `pom.xml` is used instead (it can be in the root of the jar or in the standard `META-INF/maven` location).